leycec/aokana-linux/README.md

      course, cultured senpai!
 This route installs the [*Aokana Perfect Edition+* R18 release][steam-aokana-perfect-edition] directly purchased
-     from [NekoNyan][nekonyan-aokana] or [JAST][jast-aokana] (identical to the uncensored Steam release detailed below):
+     from [NekoNyan][nekonyan-aokana] or [JAST][jast-aokana] (identical to the uncensored Steam release detailed below).
+Either:
+     * **(Recommended)** Install Aokana from the one-click Lutris website:
+       1. Browse to the **[Lutris Aokana page][lutris-aokana]**.
+       1. Click the **Install** button to the right of the "LINUX  Windows NekoNyan or JAST version" installer.
+     * Manually install Aokana from this repository:
        1. Download our [well-tested NekoNyan-or-JAST Lutris installer][local-nekonyan-or-jast].
        1. Open a terminal to the directory containing that file.
        1. Copy-and-paste this command into that terminal:

               lutris -i aokana-native-nekonyan-or-jast.yml

    * **["Steam, please."][steam-aokana]** Your wish is our Linux command.
 Our Steam installers are experimental, largely untested, and possibly